MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ## DESCRIPTION

-This cmdlet ..... write the rest here

-The `Get-SPOApplication` cmdlet retrieves and returns applications all 3P applications registered on a tenant site that match the given criteria.
+The `Get-SPOApplication` cmdlet retrieves and returns applications all third party applications registered on a tenant site that match the given criteria.
 You need to be a SharePoint Online administrator or Global Administrator and be a site collection administrator to run the cmdlet.
 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).

 <!--
 > [!NOTE]